Companion Planting With Ageratum

 Commonly known as Floss Flower, Ageratum is a compact, low-growing annual that produces soft, cushion-like blooms in shades of blue, purple, pink, or white.
-In order to create a garden that truly pops, it helps to pair Ageratum with the right companion plants—those that complement its color, texture, and growth habit.
+In order to create a garden that truly pops, it helps to pair Ageratum with companion plants that complement its color, texture, and growth habit.
 In this Garden Blog, we’ll walk you through the best plants to pair with Ageratum, as well as important considerations for planning a successful mixed planting.

 Shop Ageratum Online!
 We Ship Premium Varieties to your Door.

-By: Reggie Meehan (11/13/2025)
+By: Reggie Meehan (11/13/2025) - Last Updated (6/5/2026)

 How to Pair Ageratum With Other Plants